-The weekly lecture series "Evolution across Fields" in the summer semester will be organized as a joint course of all MGSE PIs.
-In a period of three years, it will span all topics and fields included in MGSE.
-The lectures will be based on the original research of the groups but aim at the broad spectrum of students from the diverse disciplines.
+The weekly lecture series "Evolution across Fields" in the summer semester is organized as a joint course of all MGSE PIs.
+In a period of three years, it spans all topics and fields included in MGSE.
+The lectures is based on the original research of the groups but aim at the broad spectrum of students from the diverse disciplines.

-In the winter semester the weekly lecture series "The Growth of the Evolutionary Thought" will provide an in-depth introduction to the history and philosophy of evolutionary thinking, the basics of the theory, and the philosophy of science.
-Doctoral students will normally hear the lecture once during their graduate studies, preferably in their first or second year.
+In the winter semester the weekly lecture series "The Growth of the Evolutionary Thought" provides an in-depth introduction to the history and philosophy of evolutionary thinking, the basics of the theory, and the philosophy of science.
+Doctoral students normally hear the lecture once during their graduate studies, preferably in their first or second year.

-Doctoral students will be involved in the preparation of the annual MGSE Symposium, which will be a major event bringing together all doctoral students, PIs, and other scientists working in the MGSE research areas.
-Doctoral students will present their projects and results in talks or posters, and invited speakers will give public lectures.
+Doctoral students are involved in the preparation of the annual MGSE Symposium, which is a major event bringing together all doctoral students, PIs, and other scientists working in the MGSE research areas.
+Doctoral students present their projects and results in talks or posters, and invited speakers give public lectures.
 Furthermore, the general assembly of all members meeting may take place on the occasion of the symposium.